Pranshu-G/Pranshu-G/README.md

 * 🔭 Presently working at Deloitte USI, leveraging technology to solve client problems.
 * 🌱 Passionate about building software and learning new skills.
-* :computer: I enjoy working in open source.
+* :computer: Enjoy working in open source.
 * 🏆 Currently learning app development in Kotlin using Jetpack Compose.
 * ⚡ My hobbies include brewing coffee and reading books.